zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

    </details>

 1. Before we simply accept the changes, please check our website again and verify everything is updated as expected.
-Here is an example of an updated activity card.
+Here is an example of an updated activity card. **Important:** Your results may look slightly different!

    <img width="350" alt="Activity card with participant info" src="https://github.com/user-attachments/assets/59fe792e-d587-487d-8525-2548ac0a7adf" />